gegelati/Tangled-Program-Graphs/README.md

-This code distribution is in active development and intended for research purposes only.
+This c++ code distribution is in active development and intended for research purposes only.
 For more information contact stephen.kelly@dal.ca

-DEPENDENCIES
+The following provides a quick start for Linux.
+See code and scripts for further documentation.

+DEPENDENCIES (outside what is like already installed)

 scons
 g++
 libbz2-dev

-sudo apt-get -y install scons g++ libbz2-dev

-#ALE
-sudo apt-get install libsdl1.2-dev libsdl-gfx1.2-dev libsdl-image1.2-dev cmake
-$ mkdir build && cd build
-$ cmake -DUSE_SDL=ON -DUSE_RLGLUE=OFF -DBUILD_EXAMPLES=ON ..
-$ make -j 4
+SETTING UP THE ENVIRONEMNT

+Navigate to the base folder for this distrobution and type:

+export TPGPATH=$(pwd)

+COMPILING

+cd $TPGPATH
+scons --opt

+RUNNING AN EXPERIMENT

+cd runALE
+./tpg-runner.sh ms_pacman 7